 Nyetimber relies on Romanian pickers: regular families that have been coming to pick grapes for the last 15 years.
 They come every harvest for 4-5 weeks and know the vineyard inside and out.
 I like to think there is a bit of Romanian soul in every Nyetimber bottle.
 We asked if Brexit will have an impact: most probably yes, which is a shame, as both nations benefit from a mutual relationship, as does Vincarta.

 (We’ll try to keep the politics and economics out of this review but if you’re interested, please read our articles on protectionism and the wine trade and the potential impact of Brexit on the UK wine industry.)

 The wines of Nyetimber

 A typical Nyetimber blend is 60% Chardonnay, 30% Pinot Noir, 10% Meunier.
-Although by law, English sparkling winemakers need to keep the bubbly on its lees for at least 9 months, at Nyetimber they go above and beyond.
+Although by law, English sparkling winemakers need to keep the bubbly on its lees for at least nine months, at Nyetimber they go above and beyond.
 Depending on the vintage, they age their wines for 3-5 years, in line with serious Champagne houses.
 Needless to say, every wine I tasted from Nyetimber was outstanding, which pleases my quality-addicted soul.

-Nyetimber produces five wines, with the most notable being the Cuvée, the Rosé and the Blanc de Blanc.
-The Rosé is made by adding a splash of Pinot Noir to the blend, Pinot Noir produced from three rows of old vines on the estate (strawberries and cream, right there for you, in a glass).
+Nyetimber produces five wines, the most notable being the Cuvée, the Rosé and the Blanc de Blanc.
+The Rosé is made by adding a splash of Pinot Noir to the blend; Pinot Noir produced from three rows of old vines on the estate (strawberries and cream, right there for you, in a glass).

 We had a fantastic visit to Nyetimber.
 We learned more about their wines, saw the vineyards and met the producers in person.
 Familiarity makes wine taste better.
 But in this case, we already loved the wine and visiting the source only added to our respect and enjoyment of the wine